luvagu/next-headlines-archiver/README.md

 ## Clonning this repo

-If you'd like to clone this repo, you'd first need to setup a firebase `Pub/Sub Cloud Function` for the web scrapper background job (code found in the functions folder).
+If you'd like to clone this repo, you'd first need to setup a firebase `Pub/Sub Cloud Function` for the web scrapper background job (code found in the `functions` folder).
 Then open a FaunaDb [account](https://fauna.com/) and setup a database with two collections (news and likes) and get a server key.
 However, further tweaks are needed to pull the correct data for the various API endpoints, search & sort and likes.
+Setup necessary environment variables.

 ```bash
 git clone https://github.com/luvagu/next-headlines-archiver.git